 All deposits to non-winning bidders will be refunded via eCheck within 10 business days after the close of this auction.
 For further details regarding refund and post-auction procedures, please consult the Key Information section below and select the "After the Auction" tab.

-Full payment must be received by Bid4Assets no later than 4:00 PM ET (1:00 PM PT) on Tuesday, September 28, 2021. - No exceptions will be made.
-If the payment policy is not adhered to the winning bidder will forfeit their deposit to Mineral County and may be banned from future sales.
-A $35 per-parcel-won administrative fee will be added to the final sale price.
+Full payment must be received by Bid4Assets no later than 4:00 PM ET (1:00 PM PT) on Thursday, May 19, 2022. - No exceptions will be made.
+If the payment policy is not adhered to the winning bidder will forfeit their deposit to the County of Tuolumne and may be banned from future sales.
+A California Documentary Transfer Tax will be added to, and collected with, the full purchase price.
+This tax is calculated at the rate of $.55 for each $500.00 or fractional part thereof.
+Also a $10.00 Monument Fee will be added to, and collected with, the full purchase price.
+Additionally a $35 per-parcel-won administrative fee will be added to the final Sale Price.

 Already have an account?
 Proceed to Deposit Instructions